 Can I take home or adopt a Frolic dog?

-The birthday child is given the opportunity to take home and care for the Frolic dog before or after their party.
 The Frolic dogs have their home with Frolic, they are not up for adoption.
-However, if you are interested in welcoming a dog into your family Biscuits & Bath offers a canine connection program to help you find a dog that is right for your lifestyle.
-If you love dogs but are afraid of the long commitment that comes with adopting a dog, you may want to consider becoming a puppy raiser for Guide Dog Foundation (link).
-If your child wants to spend more time with the Frolic dogs, we encourage them to become an ambassador through our after school programs and summer camps.
+However, if you are interested in welcoming a dog into your family Biscuits & Bath offers their Canine Connection program to help you find a dog that is right for your lifestyle.
+If you love dogs but are afraid of the long commitment that comes with adopting a dog, you may want to consider becoming a Puppy Raiser for Guide Dog Foundation.

 Do I need to worry about my child getting bitten?